 Get comfortable.
 Use light-blocking shades or a sleep mask to make the room as dark as you can.
-Your internal clock is wired for sleep at night, so this can trick your body into a better sleep.
+Your internal clock is wired for sleep at night so this can trick your body into a better sleep.
+Is your bedroom a bright orange hue?
 Relaxing blues, violets and greens on your walls can help you unwind and get some well-needed rest.
 Block out noise with earplugs, a ceiling fan or soft music.
 A carpet or rug will also help absorb sound.